Experienced Defense For Larceny And Other Theft Crimes

 If you have been charged with or convicted of theft before, the court may enhance your offense to a higher class, and you may be subject to the related penalties.
 As your attorneys, we can work with judges, prosecutors, and other members of the criminal justice system here in Dallas-Fort Worth to make sure your charges are not piled up unfairly or blown out of proportion.

-Our McKinney theft crime defense attorneys have taken more than 250 misdemeanor and felony cases to trial, so we are not afraid to fight for you inside or outside the courtroom.
+Our Plano theft crime defense attorneys have taken more than 250 misdemeanor and felony cases to trial, so we are not afraid to fight for you inside or outside the courtroom.
 We are ready to protect your rights, reputation and future.